How to Get from Bishkek to Karakol by Marshrutka or Bus

-The most convenient way to travel between Bishkek and Karakol is by marshrutka – a small minibus typically found in former USSR countries.
-It takes 6 hours and costs 500 KGS / 5.7$.
+The most convenient way to travel from Bishkek to Karakol is by marshrutka – a small minibus typically found in former USSR countries.
+It takes 6 hours and costs 500-550 KGS (5.7-6 USD).

 Bishkek to Karakol transport options